Free Maryland Criminal & Arrest Record Search (All MD Counties)

 Criminal records searches must comply with state and federal laws that dictate what is released, how it’s released, and who can view the information.

-The Fair Credit Reporting Act (FCRA) is a federal law that protects information collected by reporting agencies such as credit bureaus, tenant screenings, and medical information companies.19 Additionally, each individual has the right to know what information is in the report and be told if something caused a denial.
+The Fair Credit Reporting Act (FCRA) is a federal law that protects information collected by reporting agencies such as credit bureaus, tenant screenings, and medical information companies.19 Additionally, each individual has the right to know what information is in the report and be told if something causes a denial.

-The Equal Employment Opportunity Commission (EECO) is crucial in ensuring all background checks are the same for each individual and not being used in a discriminatory manner.
+The Equal Employment Opportunity Commission (EEOC) is crucial in ensuring all background checks are the same for each individual and not being used in a discriminatory manner.
 Reports can be made to the commission if someone feels a report has been used incorrectly to discriminate against them.
 Furthermore, the EECO provides background check guidance to employers and anti-discrimination law enforcement.

 In addition to following federal laws, a few Maryland-specific laws are related to criminal and arrest records.